-The Hang Seng China Enterprises Index (HSCEI) slid 1 percent to 11,317.13 Feb.
-22 for a weekly loss of 4.5 percent, while the Shanghai Composite Index of domestic Chinese shares dropped 0.5 percent to 2,314.16, dropping 4.9 percent last week.
+The Hang Seng China Enterprises Index (HSCEI) slid 1 percent to 11,317.13 yesterday for a weekly loss of 4.5 percent, while the Shanghai Composite Index of domestic Chinese shares dropped 0.5 percent to 2,314.16, dropping 4.9 percent in the week.

 To contact the reporter on this story: Belinda Cao in New York at email@example.com

 To contact the editor responsible for this story: Emma O’Brien at firstname.lastname@example.org